Code-Institute-Submissions/vfg-95-python-hangman_AprResub/README.md

 ### Organisation Aims

 -   Create a variation on the traditional hangman game using a different theme & imagery
--   Make the the game easy to play and rules unambigious
+-   Make the the game easy to play and rules unambiguous
 -   Allow the user to chose the difficulty of the words used in the game

 ### User Stories

-- I want the game to be intuative to understand and play
+- I want the game to be intuitive to understand and play
 - I want to be able to continue playing or finish the game when I choose
 - I want the game to be visually appealing
 - I want to know the word after losing